TTTTMMMM/chairLocations/README.md

 1. [Set a listener on the uploaded data using conditional query logic](https://firebase.google.com/docs/firestore/query-data/listen#listen_to_multiple_documents_in_a_collection).
 Query where ASSETLABEL=_ASSETLABLE_ and new Date(UPLOADFBTIME) > new Date(Today_at_0000).

-2. Replace textutal descriptions of objects with images snipped from Chrome Developer's Console.

 ---

 #### <ins>TODO Physical World</ins>